-1928 - A camp for Black 4-H'ers opened in Liberty County and was named Camp Ralstonia for their 4-H Agent, Miss Minnie Ralston.
+1928 - A camp for black

+4-H'ers opened in Liberty County and was named

+Camp Ralstonia for their

+4-H agent, Miss Minnie Ralston.

+1939 - The first 4-H'ers camp at Camp Fulton, near Atlanta.
+Georgia 4-H would camp here for the next 65 years.

 1920s and 30s - Many counties start their own local county 4-H Camps, with facilities in Charlton, Habersham and Union counties, among others.

-√ 1937 - A request

-to use an abandoned

-CCC work camp for

-4-H camping leads to

-the opening of Camp

-Wahsega in the north

-Georgia mountains near

-Dahlonega.
+✓ 1937 - A request to use an abandoned CCC work camp for 4-H camping leads to the opening of Camp Wahsega in the north Georgia mountains near Dahlonega.